 Community Health Related Alert

-Based on Governor Whitmer’s “Stay Home Stay Safe” order to slow the spread of COVID-19, the Ann Arbor JCC will be closed through April 13, 2020.
+In compliance with Governor Whitmer’s orders related to containing the spread of COVID-19, the Ann Arbor JCC building will be closed through June 14, 2020.

-The J’s leadership will continue to follow updates from federal, state, and local officials.
-While we hope that re-opening on Tuesday, April 14, 2020 will be warranted, we also understand that it may be necessary to extend the closure.
-During this time you can stay connected with us via Facebook and Instagram, as well as Virtal Ann Arbor JCC.
+The J’s leadership will continue to follow directives from federal, state, and local officials, understanding that re-opening will be allowed only when determined safe to do so.
+During this time please visit us on Facebook and Instagram, as well as Ann Arbor JCC Online.

-We continue to be truly grateful to those in our community who are members of the J and who have made a point of renewing their memberships on time.
-Membership dollars are absolutely critical at this time, helping us to maintain the salaries and health insurance so vital for our staff.
-We will continue to do so as long as possible, as well as support them as they work remotely.
+We continue to be deeply grateful to those in our community who are members of the J and who have made a point of renewing their memberships on time.
+Membership dollars are absolutely critical at this time, helping us to maintain our building, staff salaries and health insurance, and other unsuspendable costs so vital to maintaining the J, and we will continue to do so as long as possible during this time.
 The J is still operating and staff is still working, although more “behind the scenes” than usual.

-All of us must do our part to keep ourselves, our loved ones, and everyone in our community as healthy as possible by staying at home unless absolutely necessary, washing hands for 20 seconds, and following other county, state, and federal health agency recommendations.
+All of us must do our part to keep ourselves, our loved ones, and everyone in our community as healthy as possible by staying at home unless absolutely necessary and following our county, state, and federal health agency recommendations.